rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 The writing of this workbook took place alongside the writing of my more formal book on [digital methods](http://themacroscope.org) co-authored with the exceptional [Ian Milligan](http://ianmilligan.ca/) and [Scott Weingart](http://scottbot.net/i-am/).
 I learned far more about doing digital history from them than they ever from me, and someday, I hope to repay the debt.
 Other folks who've been instrumental in getting this workbook and course off the ground include Melodee Beals, John Bonnett, Chad Gaffield, Tamara Vaughan, the staff of the EDC at Carleton University, [eCampusOntario](http://ecampusontario.org) and of course, the digital history community on Twitter.
 My thanks to you all.

 **This class was first offered in the Winter 2015 semester at Carleton University in Ottawa Canada as HIST3907b.
 I am grateful to the participants in that class for the feedback and frank discussions of what worked and what didn't.
-To see the earlier version of the course, please feel free to browse its [Github repository](https://github.com/hist3907b-winter2015/)**
+To see the earlier version of the course, please feel free to browse its [GitHub repository](https://github.com/hist3907b-winter2015/)**